emilypastewka/emilypastewka.github.io/posts/fridays_are_yours/content.md

 - I've done some form of writing on 12 Fridays.
 - I've read 10 research papers (this doesn’t include blog posts or summaries from publications like [Last Week in AI](https://lastweekin.ai), which I have an easier time fitting in during a normal day).
 - It appears I’ve pushed code only 3 times, but I’ve also pushed code on 6 Saturdays, which (knowing myself) implies I probably wrote code on closer to 9 Fridays.
-- I've gone to 9 doctor/dentist/etc appointments (having a day off when doctors are still working made scheduling this much easier!).
+- I've gone to 9 doctor/dentist/etc appointments (having a day off when doctors are still working made scheduling this much easier).
 - I've spent the day on an airplane 3 times (usually a morning flight, so I can actually have dinner with the people I'm visiting!).
 - I've gone skiing 3 times.